 and calls it a

-Hopper used the term
+Hopper uses the term

 to compose out of materials from other